angband/angband/docs/playing.rst

-Some commands allow an optional "repeat count", which allows you to tell the game that you wish to do the command multiple times, unless you press a key or are otherwise disturbed.
+Some commands allow an optional "repeat count", which allows you to tell the game that you wish to do the command multiple times, unless you press a key or are :ref:`otherwise disturbed <disturb-player>`.
 To enter a "repeat count", type ``0``, followed by the numerical count, followed by the command.
 You must type 'space' before entering certain commands.
-Skipping the numerical count yields a count of 99 for the open, tunnel, disarm, alter, and close commands.
+Skipping the numerical count yields a count of 99 for the open, tunnel, disarm, alter, close, aim a wand, zap a rod, and activate equipment commands.
+The generic use an item command also defaults to having a repeat count of 99 when it is used with a wand, staff, or rod.
 All other commands do not repeat unless requested.

 Some commands will prompt for extra information, such as a direction, an inventory or equipment item, a spell, a textual inscription, the symbol of